neerajdhanraj/NeerajDhanraj/Gallery/README.md

 ![Mango](https://raw.githubusercontent.com/neerajdhanraj/NeerajDhanraj/53e6be6ef2c12e566abd2f61cb788b2f4b3284aa/images/Mango.jpg)
 ![Mango Tree](https://raw.githubusercontent.com/neerajdhanraj/NeerajDhanraj/a1a9f1980ae72c283a650fb5ae76adf887a67fb0/images/MangoTree.gif)

-## Beautiful Aarhus City exploration with Beautiful life-partner, Seema!
+## Beautiful Aarhus City exploration with Beautiful life-partner!
 Aarhus is the second largest city in Denmark.
-We, both I and Seema, work in Aarhus.
+We work in Aarhus.
 During our stay, we have visited several beautiful places in the city.
 As you can see, Aarhus is full of natural beauties, and really a great place to explore.

 ![SeemaDen](https://raw.githubusercontent.com/neerajdhanraj/NeerajDhanraj/1690091dda77c41644a2880f88414265cc501187/images/SeemaDen.gif)